Diffinitive/Diffinitive/Notes.md

  - [ ] Can we have a trait to tell if a TensorMapping is transposable?
  - [ ] Is it ok to have "Constructors" for abstract types which create subtypes?
 For example a Grids() functions that gives different kind of grids based on input?

+## Identifiers for regions
+The identifiers (`Upper`, `Lower`, `Interior`) used for region indecies should probabily be included in the grid module.
+This allows new grid types to come with their own regions.

 ## Regions and tensormappings
 - [ ] Use a trait to indicate if a TensorMapping uses indices with regions.
     The default should be that they do NOT.